onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 { arg, otherArg, ... } @ thing: { ... };
 ```

-I personally only use this in flakes, which we are not gonna talk about here, but it’s good to know since you have a high likelyhood of seeing it.
+I personally only use this in flakes, which we are not gonna talk about here, but it's good to know since you have a high likelyhood of seeing it.

 ## Part 4: Talking about Types

 Ok Ok ok, ok.
 OK!
-We’ve already reached the point where the analogy is crumbling out from under us faster than we can shift it, so let's just talk directly about Nix when applied to NixOS configuration.
+We've already reached the point where the analogy is crumbling out from under us faster than we can shift it, so let's just talk directly about Nix when applied to NixOS configuration.

 You will start with a configuration.nix file something like this